Drug and Alcohol Rehab in Warwickshire

 To learn more about how a rehab in Warwickshire will support your mental health, call us on 0800 088 66 86

-What is a Detox in Warwickshire?
+What is a Detox at a Drug & Alcohol Rehab in Warwickshire?

-A detox is the process of your body removing the toxins that have been left over from your substance use.
+A detox at a drug and alcohol rehab is the process of your body removing the toxins that have been left over from your substance use.

 Over time, your use of whichever substance you consume will have caused your body to build up a tolerance.

-A detox slowly tapers off the substance – or removes it completely depending on the severity of the addiction and the substance used – at a slow pace so that the body can adjust to the sudden lack of the expected chemicals.
+A detox at rehab slowly tapers off the substance – or removes it completely depending on the severity of the addiction and the substance used – at a slow pace so that the body can adjust to the sudden lack of the expected chemicals.

 Yes, a detox will need to be undergone before you embark on any other methods of treatment at rehab in Warwickshire – such as therapy and counselling.